jdtsmith/indent-bars/README.md

 #### Advantages of stipples

 - Custom appearance and position within the character is possible — [examples](examples.md).
-- Fastest option: does not need to apply display properties.
+- Fastest option: does not need to apply display properties for normal lines with space-based indentation.
-- Results in continuous lines even when `line-spacing` is non-nil (vs. gaps even with box characters).
+- Results in continuous lines even when `line-spacing` is non-nil (vs. gaps with box characters and additional line spacing).

 #### Advantages of character bar display